olehkazban/js-eng-init/bootcamp/LearningPrinciples.md

 #Learning/Communication Principles

-It's very important to setup communication 'protocol' between trainee and mentor Let's start with next important topics
+It's very important to setup communication 'protocol' between trainee and mentor.
+Let's start with next important topics

 1. [How to Ask Questions](#how-to-ask-questions)